Philip Hayden, 12th July 2018

-The Company can have a minimum of one Director who can also act as the sole Shareholder.
+A Northern Ireland Company can have a minimum of one Director who can also act as the sole Shareholder.
 This can be increased as needed.
 The Companies Act 2006 provides that a Director can use a correspondence address that is different from their normal residential location allowing for greater privacy if required.
 The Company Secretary is optional for a UK Limited Company but can be appointed to provide an advisory role to the directors and board.
 All officers must be a minimum age of 16.
 At present, officers can be from outside of the UK in all cases; as yet there is no indication that this will change under Brexit.
 Any of the officers of the company can be classified as People with Significant Control (PSC).

-The UK Limited Company retains liability limited to the amount of shares it has in issue; meaning that only the amount of money held within the Company is open to creditors, not personal funds.
+A Northern Ireland Company retains liability limited to the amount of shares it has in issue; meaning that only the amount of money held within the Company is open to creditors, not personal funds.
 There should be a minimum of one Shareholder who will, through a dividend, be entitled to a share of the profits of the Company.

 The Companies Act 2006 requires that a Company have a Memorandum and Articles of Association in place.
 This acts as a set of rules the Company can operate under and in most cases follows a standard model set by the Act.